-Great.
+Not really.
 They might have a more objective point of view than yours, but not objective enough, I'm afraid.
 At best, they'll only represent part of your potential customer base.

 Who do I need to speak to?

-How many people should I speak to?
+How many people should I survey?

 It depends on the profile of the people you survey and on the time and budget you have.
 It also depends on the product or service, too.
 If the profile of your target market is broad, you'll need to speak to more respondents.

-What key questions should I ask?
+What key market research questions should I ask?